 All materials must comply strictly with the requirements of this Technical Specification.
 For all materials, a certificate of such compliance shall be provided to the Administrator before the materials are incorporated into the works.
-Hold Point 3 the works.
+Hold Point 3

-Process Held: Use of materials covered by the Material Compliance Certificates.

-Submission Details: Certificates of compliance for all materials which are incorporated into
+HOLD POINT 3 Process Held: Use of materials covered by the Material Compliance Certificates.
+Submission Details: Certificates of compliance for all materials which are incorporated into the works.